jpverkamp/blog/content/programming/2017/2017-12-18-ssh-config-tricks.md

 # Using ProxyCommand to automatically use / not use an SSH tunnel

 First up, almost all of the machines that I need access to cannot be SSHed to directly when I'm not on a specific network.
-Instead, I need to log in via a {{< wikipedia "bastion host" >}}.
+Instead, I need to log in via a [[wiki:bastion host]]().
 But if I do happen to already be within the network (SSHing from one machine to another for example), I don't want to connect via the bastion host any longer.
 Luckily, you can use `ProxyCommand` to do exactly that:

 ```text
 Host bastion